lidofinance/docs/docs/contracts/lido-execution-layer-rewards-vault.md

 ### recoverERC721()

-Transfers a given tokenId of an ERC721-compatible NFT (defined by the provided token contract address) currently belonging to the vault contract address to the Lido treasury address.
+Transfers the given tokenId of the ERC721-compatible NFT (defined by the provided token contract address) currently belonging to the vault contract address to the Lido treasury address.

 Emits the `ERC721Recovered` event.